 While you can transfer the remaining paste into a freezer-safe container and chuck it into the freezer, there is a better way.
 Enter freezing in ice cube trays.

 Freezing in ice cube trays is easy and requires little work and cleanup.
 Here’s how to do it:

-- Put the ice cube trays into the freezer and leave there for a few hours until the cubes are frozen.
+- Put the tray into the freezer and leave it there for a few hours until the cubes are solid.

 - Take the tray out of the freezer and transfer the cubes into a freezer bag.
-Add a label with name and date if needed.
+Add a label with name and date if you like.

 - Put the freezer bag into the freezer.